CFGQ-FM

-CFGQ-FM (107.3 FM, "107.3 The Edge") is a radio station in Calgary, Alberta.
+CFGQ-FM (107.3 FM, "107.3 The Edge") is a radio station in Calgary, Alberta, Canada.
 Owned by Corus Entertainment, it broadcasts a classic alternative format.
 CFGQ's studios are located on 17th Ave SW near Westbrook Mall, while its transmitter is located at 85th Street Southwest and Old Banff Coach Road in western Calgary.

 As of Winter 2020, CFGQ was the 7th-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.

 History

 The station was launched on April 15, 1982, as CKIK-FM, and first broadcast an adult album rock format.
 Throughout the 1980s and much of the 1990s, CKIK (known on-air as 107 KIK FM and later as Rock 107) played a variety of rock formats.
 Early in its history, the station encountered financial difficulties, which were alleviated in 1985, when Harvey Glatt, Ottawa music impresario and founder of CHEZ-FM, acquired a 75% interest in the station, which he held until 1995.